CGMP in the Pharmaceutical Industry – Good Manufacturing Practice at the Current Standard

 Note on legal status: The CGMP regulations (21 CFR 210/211) are legally binding.
 FDA guidance documents are non-binding; they reflect the Agency’s current thinking and guide how to comply.
 Changes to CGMP are made via formal rulemaking (Federal Register).

-Why CGMP Is Essential in the Pharmaceutical Industry
+Why CGMP is essential in the Pharmaceutical Industry

 Strict adherence to CGMP standards ensures that patients receive medicines that are free from substandard or contaminated ingredients.
 Violations can have severe consequences, as illustrated by the 2012 meningitis outbreak in the United States: drugs were contaminated with fungal spores due to inadequate sterility controls, resulting in multiple deaths and infections.
 Such incidents highlight the necessity of rigorous quality assurance under CGMP.